kn2tod/pistar-boot-from-usb/README.txt

 Modifications can be made to an existing or new image of a Pi-Star system such that it can boot from USB's directly on Raspberry Pi4's.

-All the current Rasp-Pi versions (up to Buster) are hard-wired to use Micro SD (block) devices.
-The key is to rewire the installation image to use a generic device type so that the system can then be booted from either a mSD *or* uSD port.
+All the current Pi-Star versions are hard-wired to use Micro SD (block) devices.
+The key is to rewire the installation image to use a generic device type so that the system can then be booted from either an mSD *or* a uSD port.
+(This form of booting has always been around in the underlying Raspbian base since at least the Jessie/Buster versions but for some reason has never been brought forward into the current images of Pi-Star.)

 This modification is both simple AND tranparent: it does not effect the continued use of mSD cards going forward, but the mod IS required to be